DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

 Once you have successfully loaded the |EX-CS| software:

 1. click back through the pages of the |EX-I| till you get to the 'Select your Device' screen
-2. Click on the :guilabel:`View device monitor` button |BR| A new window will open lot of text will appear
+2. Click on the :guilabel:`View device monitor` button |BR| A new window will open and a lot of text will appear
 3. you need to look for a line that will have a section highlighted in green

 e.g. ``AT version:1.7.4.0(May 11 2020 19:13:04)``